wmt-mobile/Hacktoberfest-2024/Juhi Dudhia/tools and techniques.md

 In complex projects, multiple teams work simultaneously on different modules, and changes in one area can affect another.
 A strong version control system ensures that code changes are managed and tracked efficiently.

-- **Git**: Using Git ensures that every code change is logged, reviewed, and, if necessary, rolled back without disrupting the entire codebase.
-Our QA team also uses Git for testing branches of code before they are merged into the main build.
-This way, we catch potential issues early on.

 ## 4. Defect Tracking and Reporting

 Tracking defects and ensuring that they are fixed promptly is vital to project success.